Cold Brewed Iced Tea – the only way to go!

 Sweet Teas

 Sweet teas seem to be the rage these days (at least if the fast food places are any indication).
 Personally they’re not high on my list, however, they are easy to offer in a wide range of flavors for relatively little cost.
 The key is flavored syrups, ala Torani and Monin, to name two.
 These are flavored, sugar sweetened, syrups that come in a wide variety of flavors.
 Start with black iced tea and add the flavored syrup of your choice to taste.
 Generally, a couple tablespoons of syrup will be enough.
+Please, don’t even think about sugar free syrups.
+The artificial sweetener taste will ruin the tea.

 For detailed instructions, see Cold Brewed Tea at devotea.com.
 Teas mentioned are also available at devotea.com and elsewhere.